yiminjiang/Udacity_RL_Project3/README.md

 (1) Fill the replay buffer by running the cell which contains "fill_memory function".

-(2) Train an agent by running the cells which contain the "maddpg_train" function.
+(2) Train an agent by running the cells which contains the "maddpg_train" function.

 The environment is considered as solved when the average score of last 100 eposides is greater than 0.5